FACTBOX-Three U.S. midterm races to watch in New Hampshire, Rhode Island | Politics

 FACTBOX-Three U.S. midterm races to watch in New Hampshire, Rhode Island

-Voters in New Hampshire, Rhode Island and Delaware picked candidates for the U.S. Congress and other offices on Tuesday in primaries partly defined by former President Donald Trump's lastly influence.
-Following are three key races: NEW HAMPSHIRE U.S. SENATE, REPUBLICAN PRIMARY Don Bolduc, a retired U.S. Army general, is locked in a close race with Chuck Morse, president of the state Senate, for the Republican nomination to take on Democratic U.S. Senator Maggie Hassan in a Nov.
-8 election that could decide which party controls the Senate.
+Karoline Leavitt, a former Trump White House aide who has backed the former president's false election claims, won the nomination, beating Matt Mowers, a former State Department official under Trump endorsed by U.S. House Republican Leader Kevin McCarthy.

-Voters in New Hampshire, Rhode Island and Delaware picked candidates for the U.S. Congress and other offices on Tuesday in primaries partly defined by former President Donald Trump's lastly influence.
+Voters in New Hampshire, Rhode Island and Delaware picked candidates for the U.S. Congress and other offices on Tuesday in primaries partly defined by former President Donald Trump's lasting influence.

 Following are three key races: NEW HAMPSHIRE U.S. SENATE, REPUBLICAN PRIMARY

-Two former Trump administration officials are the front-runners in the race to take on Democratic U.S. Representative Chris Pappas in New Hampshire.
-Matt Mowers, a former State Department official under Trump, lost to Pappas in a close election in 2020, and this year is endorsed by U.S. House of Representatives minority leader Kevin McCarthy.
-Mowers' main opponent in the primary contest, former Trump White House aide Karoline Leavitt, has backed Trump's false election fraud claims and has blasted Mowers for publicly acknowledging that Biden won the most votes in the 2020 presidential contest.
+Two former Trump administration officials faced off to take on Democratic U.S. Representative Chris Pappas in New Hampshire.
+Karoline Leavitt, a former Trump White House aide who has backed the former president's false election claims, won the nomination, beating Matt Mowers, a former State Department official under Trump endorsed by U.S. House Republican Leader Kevin McCarthy.
+Leavitt is seen by analysts as an easier target for Pappas, who only narrowly won over Mowers in 2020.
 RHODE ISLAND 2ND CONGRESSIONAL DISTRICT, DEMOCRATIC PRIMARY

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)